After perusing the lists of the best things to do in Charleston, South Carolina, you’ve decided to make the trek to the Lowcountry.

 Also inexpensive, also near Upper King Street, the Hampton Inn is in a former office building, so the rooms are not exactly spacious.
-They’ve got a pool, though, and a location on John Street, close to the Charleston Museum and the Charleston Music Hall that cannot be beat.
+They’ve got a pool, though, and a location on John Street, close to the Charleston Museum and the Charleston Music Hall that cannot be beaten.

 6 of the Most Fantastic Luxury Hotels in Charleston, SC

 Some of these places are pretty cool.
 They’re also very expensive, with few exceptions.
 A lot of these luxury hotels did a fantastic job of renovating or keeping up to date-the buildings in which they’re located.
 They’re also successful at offering unique touches that make their accommodations memorable.
 Many of these places have swanky bars, which allows this Charleston hipster writer to scope these places out.

 A downtown Charleston inn on Wentworth Street and Smith Street, the Wentworth Mansion was built in the Gilded Age.
 It is locally considered to be the “finest home in all of Charleston”.
 The Wentworth Mansion is now a 5-star luxury boutique hotel with a spa and restaurant on the grounds.

 Right on the corner of East Bay Street and Market Street, the Market Pavilion Hotel is right in the middle of everything in downtown Charleston.
 Being next to the Charleston City Market, it also has the price to match.
 Restauranteurs are known to drop upwards of $300 on a dinner at the restaurant on the first floor.
 This place is pricey, even the drinks on the rooftop bar and restaurant at the top of the hotel are a bit much.
 Not a bad view, that said.

 (Fun fact, this writer almost worked the front desk at the Market Pavilion Hotel!)